 Shotguns can also fire solid projectiles known as a slug, and slugs are most accurate out of a rifled bore.

 Shotguns have been around nearly as long as guns have.
 Their simplistic design and their ability to fire multiple projectiles made them a popular choice for hunters and soldiers.
-Shotguns these days are used by hunters, soldiers, police officers, sportsman, and more.
+Shotguns these days are used by hunters, soldiers, police officers, sportsmen, and more.

 Benefits of a Shotgun